JonnoFTW/pyramid_mongodb2/README.md

 Pyramid Mongodb
 ===============

 A simple library to integrate mongodb into your pyramid application.
-Integrates with pyramid_mongodb_debugtoolbar.
+Integrates with [pyramid_mongodb2_debugtoolbar](https://pypi.org/project/pyramid_mongodb2_debugtoolbar/).

 Features
 --------